alissacox/GHG-cycling-genes/README.md

 Note: This analysis pipeline requires a working Linux terminal.
 This pipeline ran successfully on several Windows 10 machines with the [Windows Subsystem for Linux enabled](https://www.windowscentral.com/install-windows-subsystem-linux-windows-10) and using Ubuntu (18.04).
 These commands also ran without problems on a native Ubuntu (18.04) installation.

 The [R code](https://github.com/alissacox/GHG-cycling-genes/tree/master/R_code) to perform statistical analyses as well as calculate alpha & beta diversity & make ggplot graphs is also included.
-This folder also includes all the files required to run the script.
+This folder also includes all the files required to run the script, as well as some sample metadata.